Team-Dragonfire/Hash-include/README.md

 # Hash-include
-#include is the site that helps you make project team-building.
+#include is a site that helps you make project team-building.